JasonWaataja/DotFileManager/README.md

    install or update modules of a specific name when the files update.
-3. Installing, updading, and uninstalling - When you specify a file for a module, it installs when you specify install, updates if you specify update, or is removed if you specify unintall to the program.
+3. Installing, updading, and uninstalling - When you specify a file for a module, it installs when you specify install, updates if you specify update, or is removed if you specify uninstall to the program.
 4. Graphical interface - You can build DFM with a graphical interface, making it all much easier if you don't like the command line interface.